Elimination Chamber (2021)

-The 2021 Elimination Chamber (known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 11th Elimination Chamber event and took place on February 21, 2021, from the WWE ThunderDome, hosted at Tropicana Field in St. Petersburg, Florida, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-It was WWE's final pay-per-view to be available to livestream on the standalone version of the American WWE Network before the launch of Peacock's WWE Network channel in the United States on March 18; the standalone version of the American WWE Network itself shut down on April 4.
-This was the last Elimination Chamber to be held in the United States until the 2026 event.
+The 2021 Elimination Chamber (known as No Escape in Germany) was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 11th Elimination Chamber event and due to the COVID-19 pandemic, it took place on February 21, 2021, from the WWE ThunderDome, a bio-secure bubble that at the time was hosted at Tropicana Field in St. Petersburg, Florida.
+The event centered on the Elimination Chamber match, a type of roofed steel cage that surrounds the ring and ringside area with no disqualifications; the objective is to eliminate all other opponents either by pinfall or submission with championship implications at stake.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
-In an impromptu main event, The Miz cashed in his Money in the Bank contract and defeated Drew McIntyre to win the WWE Championship after McIntyre had retained the title in Raw's Elimination Chamber match.
+There were two Elimination Chamber matches on the card, both of which were men's matches with one each for Raw and SmackDown.
+In an impromptu main event, The Miz cashed in his Money in the Bank contract and defeated Drew McIntyre to win the WWE Championship after McIntyre had just retained the title in Raw's Elimination Chamber match.
 In the opening bout, Daniel Bryan won SmackDown's Elimination Chamber match to earn an immediate Universal Championship match against Roman Reigns, who retained the title against Bryan.
-In another prominent match, Riddle defeated John Morrison and defending champion Bobby Lashley to win the United States Championship.
-This was the first Elimination Chamber to not feature a women's Elimination Chamber match since its debut in 2018.
+In another prominent match, Riddle defeated John Morrison and defending champion Bobby Lashley to win Raw's United States Championship.
+This was the first and only Elimination Chamber event to not feature a women's Elimination Chamber match since its debut in 2018.

+This was WWE's final pay-per-view to be available to livestream on the American version of the WWE Network before the launch of Peacock's WWE Network channel in the United States on March 18; following a brief transitional period, the standalone version of the American WWE Network shut down on April 4.
+This was also the last Elimination Chamber event to be held in the United States until 2026.